Coronavirus and Your Oral Health

 - Disinfecting all surfaces in the treatment rooms between patients.
 This includes disinfecting the dental chair, benchtops, cupboards, handles and all surfaces.

 - Adhering to strict disinfection and sterilisation cleaning protocols.

 - Sterilising all instruments (or single-use) for every patient.
 The instruments remain sealed and are only opened in front of the patient.

-- Our patients and staff wear the appropriate protective equipment – masks, gloves, sterilised safety glasses and protective clothing.
+- Our patients and staff wear the appropriate protective equipment – masks, gloves, and disinfected safety glasses.

-Regularly servicing the autoclave (sterilising machine) as well as testing daily.
+Regularly servicing the autoclave (sterilising machine) as well as Validation testing daily.

 - Wash our hands, to hospital standards, thoroughly before and after every patient.

 - Mop the whole clinic with hospital grade disinfectant.

 Provide alcohol hand sanitiser at reception for all patients to use.